nowaythatworked/auth-astro/README.md

 ## Usage

-Check out the [full example](https://github.com/TheOtterlord/astro-auth-example) of how to use auth-astro, or follow the steps below to get started.
+Check out the [full example](https://github.com/TheOtterlord/astro-auth-example) of how to use auth-astro & the accompanying [tutorial](http://blog.otterlord.dev/post/authjs-astro), or follow the steps below to get started.

 ### Requirements
 - Node version `>= 17.4`